connectedbydata/connectedbydata.org/_events/2025-06-24-engagement-lab.md

 Topics may include: Methods for citizen engagement; getting buy-in for participatory AI projects; participatory procurement and oversight; principles and charters for citizen-oriented data/AI governance; AI literacy for citizens and staff; etc. The programme will respond to your needs and interests.

-> This event is invitation-ony.
+> This event is invitation only.
 If you would like to attend or talk to us about this work  [please get in touch](mailto:tim@connectedbydata.org).